 - Treat each idea as worthy of consideration.
 Allow employees to express opinions openly and without fear of ridicule or reprisal.
 Refrain from being judgmental about misguided ideas or mistakes.
 Save critiques for where they really matter.

-There’s a popular adage that says when you share your happiness you multiply it by a thousand folds.
+There’s a popular adage that says when you share your happiness, you multiply it by a thousand folds.
 When employees are encouraged and supported in the art of giving, it inspires them to feel joy and contentment.
-The idea of giving back is extremely powerful and it’s an engagement technique that does require a big budget to achieve.
+Giving back is extremely powerful and an engagement technique that requires a big budget to achieve.
 Possible volunteering opportunities include:

 - Helping out at an animal shelter.

 - Creating “action teams” that go out and volunteer in different capacities and communities.